I can’t believe this is my third coffee review!

 You could smell the bourbon flavor in the can when you opened it.
 You could smell the bourbon flavor as the coffee was brewing.

-It was strong and it kinda smelled like we had an actual bourbon barrel in our kitchen at one point!
+It was strong and almost like I had an actual bourbon barrel in my kitchen (but in a good way)!

 When it was first brewing, I thought it might be too strong because I’m not a bourbon drinker.